United Kingdom of Great Britain and Ireland: Morality

 The Victorian era is famous for the Victorian standards of personal morality.
 Historians generally agree that the middle classes held high personal moral standards (and usually followed them), but have debated whether the working classes followed suit.
 Moralists in the late 19th century such as Henry Mayhew decried the slums for their supposed high levels of cohabitation without marriage and illegitimate births.
 However, new research using computerised matching of data files shows that the rates of cohabitation then were quite low—under 5%—for the working class and the poor.

 Early 20th century

-Prime ministers from 1900 to 1923: Marquess of Salisbury, Arthur Balfour, Henry Campbell-Bannerman, H. H. Asquith, David Lloyd George, Bonar Law.
+Prime ministers from 1900 to 1923: Lord Salisbury, Arthur Balfour, Henry Campbell-Bannerman, H. H. Asquith, David Lloyd George, Bonar Law.

 Edwardian era: 1901–1914

 Queen Victoria died in 1901 and her son Edward VII became king, inaugurating the Edwardian era, which was characterised by great and ostentatious displays of wealth in contrast to the sombre Victorian Era.
 With the advent of the 20th century, things such as motion pictures, automobiles, and aeroplanes were coming into use.
 The new century was characterised by a feeling of great optimism.
 The social reforms of the last century continued into the 20th with the Labour Party being formed in 1900.
 Edward died in 1910, to be succeeded by George V, who reigned 1910–1936.
 Scandal-free, hard working and popular, George V was the British monarch who, with Queen Mary, established the modern pattern of exemplary conduct for British royalty, based on middle-class values and virtues.
 He understood the overseas Empire better than any of his prime ministers and used his exceptional memory for figures and details, whether of uniforms, politics, or relations, to good effect in reaching out in conversation with his subjects.

 The era was prosperous but political crises were escalating out of control.
 Multiple crises hit simultaneously in 1910–1914 with serious social and political instability arising from the Irish crisis, labour unrest, the women's suffrage movements, and partisan and constitutional struggles in Parliament.
 At one point it even seemed the Army might refuse orders dealing with Ireland.
 No solution appeared in sight when the unexpected outbreak of the Great War in 1914 put domestic issues on hold.
 The political party system of the Edwardian era was in delicate balance on the eve of the war in 1914.
 The Liberals were in power with a progressive alliance of Labour and, off and on, Irish nationalists.
 The coalition was committed to free trade (as opposed to the high tariffs the Conservatives sought), free collective bargaining for trades unions (which Conservatives opposed), an active social policy that was forging the welfare state, and constitutional reform to reduce the power of the House of Lords.
 The coalition lacked a long-term plan, because it was cobbled together from leftovers from the 1890s.
 The sociological basis was non-Anglicanism and non-English ethnicity rather than the emerging class conflict emphasised by the Labour Party.